RichardLitt/stranded-by-trump/index.md

 - Here is [a list of Representatives](http://www.vox.com/2017/1/29/14427466/republican-congress-silent-trump-refugee) and where they stand.

 You can find your Representatives on [https://congress.ninja](https://congress.ninja) by using your zipcode.

+**8. If you are flying, inform your plane.**

+[Here are flyers](https://drive.google.com/drive/folders/0B4NP5H8LMBO4RV9fcml5bE9idVE) in Arabic and Farsi useful for travelers flying into the states.
+Print them out and give them away.

 **8. Join our Facebook Group** and follow us on Twitter to stay up to date on ways to help
   * We will continue to post updates on opportunities to help as they come in